vacp2p/rfc/content/docs/rfcs/38/README.md

-In the query step, the node is envisioned as packing information into the query to cut down on the communication overhead a query to each of this $k$ nodes containing the node's own current opinion on the proposal ("YES", "NO", or "NONE").
+In the query step, the node is envisioned as packing information into the query to cut down on the communication overhead a query to each of this `k` nodes containing the node's own current opinion on the proposal ("YES", "NO", or "NONE").
 The relation of the metadata is not currently analyzed to these opinions should be constrained.